Overview

 | Short-lived JWT / cookie | Production multi-user deploys (not yet shipped) |

-The main editor passes ?session=... in the URL when opening immersive mode — read it via useSearchParams() if you want the immersive view to share the editor’s session automatically.
+?session=... in the URL when opening immersive mode — read it via useSearchParams() if you want the immersive view to share the editor’s session automatically.

 Props reference